SkygearIO/guides/auth/basics/android.md

 });
 ```

-## Updating the username / email of a user

 ## Updating a user's username and email

 Username and email is saved to the user record.
 You can modify the username